tomunderwood99/videosorter/README.md

 # Simple Video Sorter

-This is a simple GUI application designed for sorting videos, compatible with both Mac and Windows platforms.
+This simple GUI is designed for sorting videos and is compatible with Mac and Windows platforms.
 It offers a user-friendly interface to categorize your video files efficiently, making it an ideal tool for organizing videos for machine learning projects or personal use.

 ## Features